Case Study Award Application Instructions

-Ten proposals will be awarded $2,000 each to research and write a case.
-Applicants are encouraged to submit a proposal for writing a teaching case study using the Institute’s case template.
+Ten proposals will be awarded $2,000 each for researching and writing a case.
+Applicants are strongly encouraged to submit a proposal for writing a teaching case study using the Institute’s case templates.

 - An inquiry case provides a fact base about a real world situation and asks readers to diagnose the problem and advocate for a solution or analyze a decision and argue which decision option should be adopted.
 In most cases, an inquiry case does not disclose the real world solution, specify theory or frameworks that apply to the situation, or give expert commentary.
 That information is included in teaching notes as supports for instructor leading the case discussion.

-Award Recipients will receive guidance and support from the Institute, write a descriptive or inquiry case using the Institute’s case template, and agree to publish case in the Institute’s digital library that is freely available to anyone.
+Award recipients will receive guidance and support from the Institute, write a descriptive or inquiry case using the Institute’s case template, and agree to publish the case in the Institute’s digital library that is freely available to anyone.
 The writing process includes 3 drafts.
-In draft 1 and 2, the author will receive feedback on essential elements of a teaching case study from an instructional designer and a case writing expert.
-In the 3rd draft, the author will receive edits and feedback from a copy editor.
+In drafts 1 and 2, the author will receive feedback on essential elements of the case from an instructional designer and a case writing expert.
+In draft 3, the author will receive edits and feedback from a professional copy editor.

-The case study proposal must be written in English and include the following (11 point font, single spaced, one-inch margins):
+The case study proposal must be written in English and include the following:

-- A cover page that includes the title of the case study, which case study (descriptive or inquiry) is being proposed, an abstract not to exceed 150 words, a biography for the author of up to 150 words, and the proposer’s name and complete address, including phone number and email address.
+- A cover page that includes the title of the case study, which case study (descriptive or inquiry) is being proposed, an abstract not to exceed 150 words, an author biography of up to 150 words, the author’s name, affiliation, mailing address, phone number, and your email address.

-- Up to ½-page description of any prior experience writing and teaching with cases, if you have or plan to use the case in a teaching setting, and your ability to complete the case study by the due date.
+- Up to a half-page description of any prior experience writing and teaching with cases, if you have or plan to use the case for teaching, and your ability to complete the case study by the due date.
 Please indicate whether this case has been previously published.

 The author will receive the full amount of the award upon submitting a completed case study.
-The case study is considered complete when the author reviewed and addressed all feedback from the copy editor in the 3rd draft.
+The case study is considered completed when the author has reviewed and addressed all feedback from the copy editor in draft 3.
 Lincoln reserves the right not to publish the case in the Institute’s case library.